google/fonts/ofl/hindjalandhar/upstream_info.md

 **Status: complete**

 The source metadata is complete.
 The repository URL is verified and correct.
 The recommended commit hash is `27af9e8ea8f29ac810ffc0f76b4f240b70af0b24` (HEAD of master, the "Compile 1.000" commit).
 Note that the current TTFs in google/fonts may correspond to an earlier version (pre-1.000) since onboarding predated the v1.000 compile.
 An override config.yaml already exists in google/fonts.
 The only missing piece in METADATA.pb is the `commit_hash` field.

+## Commit Added (MEDIUM confidence)

+Commit `6d0af0d80b97ce24b8b1ff61d60f814c8904626d` was determined by **date_correlation**.
+Found the latest upstream commit before the binary modification date in google/fonts (2015-09-14).
+This assumes the upstream HEAD at onboarding time was the commit used.